liquidev/euwren/README.md

 proc count(foo: Foo) = foo.count

 wren.foreign("foo"):
-  # objects can be aliased, just like procs
+  # objects can be aliased, just like procs (NYI)
   Foo -> Bar:
     # an object must have exactly one constructor or initializer, and it must
     # be the first thing that's bound
+    # adding one changes the namespace to a foreign object
     # a constructor creates an object from scratch, an initializer initializes
     # an object in place
     [new] initFoo